Dog Socialization & Acclimation Services

 It is also important to allow your puppy to meet and interact with other dogs.
 Let your puppy interact freely with other friendly dogs when there is not much interference.
 This early and positive interaction will help ensure that your puppy grows up with confidence and familiarity with common dog body language.

-However, because your puppy’s immune system is still developing, be sure he does not interact with sick dogs.
+Because your puppy’s immune system is still developing, be sure he does not interact with sick dogs.
 Also, before your dog has been vaccinated, be cautious when taking him to areas that are frequented by a lot of other dogs.
-Certainly, this does not mean you should not let your dog out of the house until he is fully vaccinated.
+This does not mean you should not let your dog out of the house until he is fully vaccinated.
 Simply use common sense, talk with your veterinarian, and do not take your puppy to areas you feel may be unsanitary.